 You also get a digital audio output on this card, perfect for outputting to an AV receiver.

 Video Capture Card –

-Note that you'll need to use the motherboard's lower PCIe x8 slot for this card, rather than one of the short PCIe x1 slots.
+Note that to support this card, you'll need to use the motherboard's longer PCIe slots, rather than the short PCIe x1 slot.

 The Home Theater Keyboard/Trackpad Combo –